davidbrough1/brough_kalidindi_documents/MS&T_2015_abstract.md

-#Compact Process-Structure Evolutions using Spectral Representations in Materials Knowledge Systems Framework
+#PyMKS - Materials Knowledge Systems in Python

-The materials and processing design space is an unimaginably large parameter space.
-Conventional approaches used to iteratively explore this space through experiments and simulations are both monetarily and computationally expensive.
+Community development of a materials data analytics toolset can significantly change the landscape of the emerging cross-disciplinary field of Materials Informatics and address the critical needs outlined in MGI and ICME.
+The Materials Knowledge Systems provides viable approach to efficiently explore the unimaginably large parameter space that is materials and processing design through the generation of meta-models and Materials Informatics.

-Cheap and accurate meta-models are needed to explore the space quickly.
-In this talk the Materials Knowledge Systems framework with a spectral representation of the local state space will be presented as a viable approach to generating these meta-models.
+Materials Knowledge Systems in Python (PyMKS) aims to seed and nurture an emergent user group in the materials data analytics for establishing homogenization and localization linkages by leveraging open source scientific and machine learning packages in Python as well as provides high level APIs that give easy access to the Materials Knowledge Systems framework.
+An overview of the PyMKS project as well as examples will be presented.

 **Text abstracts submitted for this symposium cannot exceed 150 words.**